Icenium/bond-content/layout-and-navigation/lesson-1.md

 <hr data-action="end" />

 With a common layout, we can now add multiple views to our app and ensure that the application shell remains consistent throughout.
-In order to see the benfit of our new layout, we need to add some basic navigation.
+In order to see the benefit of our new layout, we need to add some basic navigation.
 Kendo UI provides two basic navigation paradigms out of the box, the TabStrip and the Drawer.

 ### Step 2.
 Add a TabStrip

-The TabStrip, as the name indicates, provides a tab menu at the base or top of your app (depending on the mobile platform) that allows you to swich between multiple views.
+The TabStrip, as the name indicates, provides a tab menu at the base or top of your app (depending on the mobile platform) that allows you to switch between multiple views.
 Let's add one to the layout we created in the last step.

 <hr data-action="start" />